p4lang/behavioral-model/docs/psa_switch-dev.md

 ## Background Knowledge
 For those who are familiar with the internals of BMV2 feel free to skip this section.
-For those who are new/less familiar with how BMV2 operates, I reccomend reading `P4Objects.cpp` as a starting point as this is where externs will be created.
+For those who are new/less familiar with how BMV2 operates, consider reading `P4Objects.cpp` as a starting point as this is where externs will be created.
 From here you can also see what the expected JSON for externs should be.
 Next, read the changes in the following [commit](https://github.com/p4lang/behavioral-model/pull/767).